vadimpronin/guacamole-lite/docs/advanced-configuration.md

 The `examples` directory within the `guacamole-lite` project contains the following files:

-- `advanced_configuration.js`: Demonstrates how to set up `guacamole-lite` with advanced options, including custom connection settings and callbacks.
+- [advanced_configuration.js](../examples/advanced_configuration.js): Demonstrates how to set up `guacamole-lite` with advanced options, including custom connection settings and callbacks.
-- `basic_server.js`: Provides a simple example of how to get a `guacamole-lite` server up and running with minimal configuration.
+- [basic_server.js](../examples/basic_server.js): Provides a simple example of how to get a `guacamole-lite` server up and running with minimal configuration.
-- `encrypt_token.js`: Shows how to encrypt a connection token using Node.js, ensuring secure transmission of connection parameters.
+- [encrypt_token.js](../examples/encrypt_token.js): Shows how to encrypt a connection token using Node.js, ensuring secure transmission of connection parameters.
-- `encrypt_token.php`: A PHP script for encrypting the connection token, useful for applications with a PHP backend.
+- [encrypt_token.php](../examples/encrypt_token.php): A PHP script for encrypting the connection token, useful for applications with a PHP backend.
-- `encrypt_token.py`: A Python example for token encryption, catering to systems where Python is the server-side language of choice.
+- [encrypt_token.py](../examples/encrypt_token.py): A Python example for token encryption, catering to systems where Python is the server-side language of choice.
-- `expressjs.js`: Illustrates how to integrate `guacamole-lite` with an Express.js application, combining web server functionality with remote desktop capabilities.
+- [expressjs.js](../examples/expressjs.js): Illustrates how to integrate `guacamole-lite` with an Express.js application, combining web server functionality with remote desktop capabilities.

 These examples are designed to be informative and easily adaptable to your specific use case.
 Whether you're just